joe-antognini/joe-antognini.github.io/_drafts/ai-residency-reflections.md

 a spectrogram, but you'll ultimately need to somehow go from that spectrogram to raw audio so you can listen to the results.
-The problem here is that the spectrogram only considers the *magnitude* of the STFT of your signal --- all the phase inforamtion is thrown away.
+The problem here is that the spectrogram only considers the *magnitude* of the STFT of your signal --- all the phase information is thrown away.
 In principle this isn't actually a problem because so long as the hop size of your STFT is less than or equal to 50% of your window size, there's enough redundant information in the spectrogram to perfectly reconstruct the original audio signal (modulo some global phase